kalibera/rprotect/README.md

 ## maacheck

-This tool is quite simple and only reports instances of ``multiple allocating arguments'' pattern, such as (from `Rcpp` code):
+This tool is quite simple and only reports instances of *multiple allocating arguments* pattern, such as (from `Rcpp` code):

 ```
 Rf_lang2(::Rf_install("simpleError"), Rf_mkString(str.c_str()))